 Benefits of Vasectomy

-There is no need of general anesthesia for doing the procedure of Vasectomy.
+There is no need for general anesthesia for the procedure of Vasectomy.

-The risk associated with this procedure are lower than the other tubal ligation procedures.
+The risks associated with this procedure are lower than the other tubal ligation procedures.

-The cost of the procedure is lower than the other birth control forms.
+The cost of the procedure is lower than the different birth control forms.

-It is just one time cost for birth control
+It is just a time cost of birth control

 No effect on sexual pleasure.

-It is very fast procedure resulting very fast recovery.
-Patient can resume hi routine work after 48 hours.
+It is a speedy procedure resulting in quick recovery.
+The patient can resume his routine work after 48 hours.

 The procedure is almost always reversible.
-If patient change his mind he can reverse the procedure at any time.
+If the patient changes his mind, he can reverse the process anytime.

-Recovery after a vasectomy is very fast.
-You will to need rest after 24 hours of surgery.
-Then you can resume your daily light activities.
-But you can not do jogging or weight lifting at least one week after procedure.
+Recovery after a vasectomy is speedy.
+You will need rest after 24 hours of surgery.
+Then, you can resume your daily light activities.
+But you can not do jogging or weight lifting for at least one week after the procedure.
 Avoid sexual activities like intercourse and ejaculation at least one week after surgery.